Firewall nftables settings (firewall.toml)

 directions - if we specify in and out, then each rule is created separately in its own chain.

-protocols - if tcp and udp are specified, then each rule is created separately for each protocol.
+protocols - if and is specified tcp udp, then each rule is created separately for each protocol.

 Attention:

-If protocols is not specified, but ports is specified, then the rules will be added with the TCP protocol. protocols works together with ports.
-If protocols is specified but ports is not, then a rule will be added without taking these fields into account.
+If protocols not specified, but specified ports, the rules will be added with the protocol TCP. protocols works together with ports If protocols it is specified, but ports not, then a rule will be added without taking these fields into account.

 action: